- Applied Statistics

 - MAT 4xx Any MAT course numbered 400 or above (3)

-The minor requires 12 credits of coursework: MCR 480 Fundamentals of Microscopy (3), MCR 484 Scanning Electron Microscopy (3), MCR 485 Transmission Electron Microscopy (3), and MCR 570 Industrial Applications of Electron Microscopy (3).
+The minor requires 12 credits of coursework: MCR 480 Fundamentals of Microscopy (3), MCR 484 Scanning Electron Microscopy (3), MCR 485 Transmission Electron Microscopy (3), and MCR 585 Light Microscopy for Research Applications.

 Coordinator: Dr. Robin Kimmerer